-If you are working or taking any review courses, your working boss may have a PE licensure.
+If you are working or taking any review courses, your working boss may have PE licensure.
 A simple knock on the topics you have dilemma or confusion about, make it clear from him.
 Tell him to help you out with some specific problems.
-Similarly, if you are taking PE exam review courses, ask your course mentor questions and solve specific questions.
+Similarly, if you take PE exam review courses, ask your course mentor questions and solve specific questions.
 This should help a lot to pass the PE Construction exam on the first try.

 Learn Health and Safety Measures from Real Project

 As I guess you are working on real projects, the project must be implementing health and safety rules.
 Study them throughout to have an idea of how they work.
 You can study the OSHA referencing guides to know in detail and implement them in the field.
 Remember my words, a real-life experience is much more fruitful rather than memorizing from a book.